node-out/DynamicZoomPlus/README.md

 The center position of these are published and like to the transform nodes.

 *crec* is where the calculation of the framing takes place based on an animation curve.

+---

+--- Will add more details more later of node structure later ---